 Based in Newbury and now mum of 2 I have been continuing my passion for clay since I graduated from University of Plymouth with a 1st Class Hons degree in '3D Design: Designer Maker' in 2008.
 After which I did some travelling and found some inspiration from countries such as Malawi, Fiji and New Zealand before coming back to my routes in Berkshire.

 My ceramics has mostly been press-moulded earthstone clay into my own moulds, then smoke-fired within sawdust in my garden, for a natural and rustic effect.

-I create both free-standing and framed pieces as well as a variety of hanging decorations and napkin ties.
+With in my personal work I create both free-standing and framed pieces as well as a variety of hanging decorations and napkin ties.
 These can be used as accessories in the home or as gifts.
 They are also popular at weddings to add a little extra handmade touch to add to the bouquet, table planner, centre pieces or as the favours.

 I am very much interested in how the way clay behaves as a raw material.
 Clay can be impressionable, malleable, rough, but most important of all it is natural.
 I like to create unique display pieces that work with rather than control clays natural properties.
 Many of my pieces are individual and reflect the iconic shapes such a urns, plates, vases, teapots and cups.
 This means the pieces tend to reject the concept of industrialisation and contrast with our instincts to functionalise.

 I hope you enjoy my work and look forward to hearing your feedback or maybe see you at a workshop.